-Exception handling is a critical part of building secure and reliable ASP.NET Core applications.
+Exception handling is a core architectural requirement in ASP.NET Core applications.

 - Exception Handling Middleware